-- All text in uploaded PDFs should be provided in Times New Roman font or similar, with minimum font size of 12, and at least single-line spacing as well as a minimum margin size of 2.5cm.
-Text in diagrams may be in any clearly legible font. - Uploads in SESAME must be submitted in Adobe or Microsoft PDF format only - The number of pages in uploads must not exceed the specifications for any given section.
+All text should be in Times New Roman font or similar, with minimum font size of 12, and at least single-line spacing as well as a minimum margin size of 2.5cm.
+Text in diagrams should be in a clearly legible font.
+Include page numbers.
+Uploads in SESAME must be submitted in Adobe or Microsoft PDF format only

+- The number of pages in uploads must not exceed the specifications for any given section.
 Applications that do not comply with these requirements will be deemed ineligible and will be returned without review. - Unsolicited appendices or other unsolicited documentation are not permitted.
 Applications that include such unsolicited documentation will be returned without review. - The currency to be used is the Euro (€).